 New PARAFE biometric smart gates at Roissy – September 2017

 Gemalto has recognized expertise in integrated border management and contributes in particular to two major migration management systems.

 - Gemalto biometric identification systems are a central component of the American data management system IDENT (formally US-VISIT).
 This biographic and biometric database contains information on more than 200 million people who have entered, attempted to enter or exited the United States of America.
 The US biometric the

 entry-exit tracking system has many similarities with the European EES.

 - Gemalto has been a supplier to the biometric

 Eurodac (European Dactyloscopy) system since its inception.
 It's the largest multi-jurisdictional Automated Fingerprint Identification System (AFIS) in the world, with 32 affiliated countries.
 The Eurodac system is a database containing the fingerprints of asylum seekers for each Member State and of people apprehended when attempting to cross borders illegally.

-To thwart attempted document fraud, Gemalto has developed sophisticated equipment to check authenticity of documents through comparison with the models in circulation.
-Their validity is also checked by connecting to the Interpol database of Stolen and Lost Travel Documents (SLTD) or to national watch lists.
+To thwart attempted document fraud, Gemalto has developed sophisticated equipment to check the authenticity of documents through comparison with the models in circulation.
+Their validity is also checked by connecting to the Interpol database of Stolen and Lost Travel Documents (SLTD) or national watch lists.

 For border control, in addition to its